SannusGitHub/mmiv/README.md

 2. Run with `go run main.go`

 ## Features
+* Posting
+     * Account-based posting
+     * Optional hidden username posting
-* GIF, JPG, JPEG, PNG upload.
+     * Optional PNG, GIF, JPEG uploads
-* Creating posts and creating replies.
+* Moderating
-* Back-end and front-end error handling.
+     * Pinning and locking of user posts
-* Basic moderation tools.
+     * Deletion of posts

 ## Cons
-* Does not include rate limiting.
+* Does not include rate limiting and safety features
-* Has not been tested much, no unit / integration tests.
+* Has not been tested much, no unit / integration tests
-* Not built with efficient scalability in mind.
+* Not built with efficient scalability in mind